davepinch/pinchy.cc/scratchpad.md

 This page is a scratchpad of rough notes and ideas.
 Feel free to send a PR if you want to implement something or send me to an implementation on your blog.

+## Bookmark Plugin

+* Add a plugin that provides a button for bookmarking a website.

+## Random

 The wekk armed philosopher types poorly. with time thecode becomes wellextended.
 AI gives tremendous overthe topreviews